nwsw/nwcplugin-api/api/nwc.md

 <a name="memusage"></a>
 **nwc.memusage**()

-Each editor window uses its own Lua machine.
-This returns how much memory (in KB) is used by the current window's Lua instance.
+This returns how much memory (in KB) is used by the Lua machine.

 ---------------------------------
 <a name="debug"></a>
 **nwc.debug**('Message',...)

 This directs a message to the debug console.
+You can also use `print` to do the same thing.